10 Ways To Save On Groceries Now

 The sole purpose of creating a meal plan is to save money.
 The only way to make that plan successful is to write your grocery list adding items you need to create the meals on your plan and toiletries and things if you include this on your grocery list.
 Write the list, stick to the list.
 The moment you choose to venture off into grazing for goods is the moment your budget is spent and you are dipping into your savings goal.

 If this is a real pain point for you, shop as usual this week.
 Create your list and go about your business at your favorite store.
-Once you finish shopping, before you enter checkout, take a long hard look at your basket.
-Count how many items are extras.
+Once you finish shopping, before you enter the checkout, take a long hard look at your basket.
+Count how many items are extra.
 Even if each item is just one dollar and you have 20 extra items, that is still 20% more of a 100 dollar grocery budget.

 Careful, Your Could Double Your Bill

 If the items are expensive, then you could end up doubling your bill!
 This is especially true when you shop at superstores that have all those wonderful things that busy moms love to linger over. ( Thinking Target and their awesome home decor items or Walmart and the Pioneer Woman brand)